ABOUT THE HENRY AWARDS

 MISSION STATEMENT

-The goal of the Shorenstein Center’s Documentary Film in the Public Interest Initiative is to inspire a documentary film practice and infrastructure that can contribute to strong societies.
-The Initiative’s activities are designed to bridge thought and action.
-We bring together practitioners and researchers, journalists and documentary filmmakers, public policy leaders and technologists in a shared project to build a more resilient field that can serve the needs of a democratic public by design.
+The goal of the Shorenstein Center’s Documentary Film in the Public Interest (DFPI) initiative is to inspire a documentary film practice and infrastructure that can contribute to strong societies.
+The initiative’s activities bridge thought and action.
+We bring together practitioners and researchers, journalists and documentary filmmakers, public policy leaders and technologists into a shared project to build a resilient, ethical field designed to serve the needs of the public.

 SHORENSTEIN CENTER